Nicholas Winton: In popular culture

 A play about Winton, Numbers from Prague, was performed in Cambridge in January 2011.

 In 2019, a one-act play titled The Father of 669 was performed in the Firodiya Karandak in Pune.

 Speaking on BBC Radio 4's Today programme on 28 October 2014, Winton said he thought he had "made a difference to a lot of people" and went on to say, "I don't think we've learned anything… the world today is in a more dangerous situation than it has ever been."

 On 19 May 2020, Google honoured Winton's legacy on the 111th anniversary of his birth with a Google Doodle.

 Winton's story was told by David Suchet as part of the 2022 Mormon Tabernacle Choir Christmas Concert, which aired on PBS in December 2023.

 Films

 Winton's work is the subject of three films by Slovak filmmaker Matej Mináč: the drama All My Loved Ones (1999), in which Winton was played by Rupert Graves; the documentary The Power of Good: Nicholas Winton (Síla lidskosti—Nicholas Winton, 2002), which won an Emmy Award; and the documentary drama Nicky's Family.

 He features in Into the Arms of Strangers: Stories of the Kindertransport (2000), winner of the 2001 Academy Award for best feature documentary.
 It was produced by Deborah Oppenheimer and written and directed by three-time Academy Award–winning filmmaker Mark Jonathan Harris.

-Anthony Hopkins and Johnny Flynn play elderly and young Winton respectively in One Life.
+Anthony Hopkins and Johnny Flynn respectively play elderly and young Winton respectively in One Life.
 The film had its world premiere at the 2023 Toronto International Film Festival and was released in the UK on 1 January 2024 by Warner Bros.
 Pictures.